numinix/paypal_rest_api/GOOGLE_PAY_SETUP.md

 ## Do I Need a Google Merchant ID?

-**For PayPal REST API Integration: NO**
+**For PayPal REST API Integration: Optional**

-When using PayPal as your payment gateway (which this integration does), you do **NOT** need to register separately with Google for a Google Merchant ID.
-PayPal acts as the gateway and handles the Google Pay integration for you.
+PayPal continues to act as the gateway for Google Pay.
+Most merchants can leave the new **Google Pay Merchant ID** configuration blank.
+If PayPal provides you with a Google Merchant ID to improve eligibility checks, enter the 5–20 character alphanumeric value in the module's admin setting and it will be passed to the PayPal SDK as the `google-pay-merchant-id` parameter.

-The only requirement is to enable Google Pay in your PayPal account as described above.
+The primary requirement remains enabling Google Pay in your PayPal account as described above.

 ### Sandbox vs. Production

-- **Sandbox**: Works without Google Merchant ID once enabled in PayPal Developer Dashboard
+- **Sandbox**: Typically works without a Google Merchant ID once enabled in PayPal Developer Dashboard.
+If PayPal supplies a merchant ID for testing, add it to the new configuration field so the SDK receives it.
-- **Production**: Works without Google Merchant ID once enabled in PayPal Business Account
+- **Production**: Works without a Google Merchant ID for most accounts once enabled in PayPal Business Account.
+If PayPal instructs you to use a Google Merchant ID, enter it so the SDK can return eligible `allowedPaymentMethods`.

 ## Technical Details